top of page

 About Me.

 I grew up in the San Francisco Bay Area and spent much of my time exploring the mountains of California.
 However, it wasn't until college that I flipped a log to find and hold my first salamander as part of a natural history field course.
-I have been hooked on biology, and herpetology, ever since.
+In my senior year, I joined a four months‑long research expedition to Indonesia to investigate biogeography and diversification.
+The forest was bursting with life in every shape and color—from the vivid blue, red, and yellow throats of Eutropis skinks to the elongated hindlimbs and magnified size of undescribed lizards high in clouded peaks.

 Education